bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 c = simple()
 ```

-The server starts in the background.
+The server starts in the background (on a thread).
 You will see a URL printed when
 it starts.
 Your URL will differ: each launch generates a unique secret
 `api_key`.
 You can paste this URL into a browser to open Tiled's web interface.